j-masci/php-html-element/src/README.md

 ## El.php

-Pure static methods for rendering HTML from parameters.
+Pure static methods for converting properties (tag, attributes, inner) to HTML.

 ## Element.php

-Object representation of an HTML element.
-Can be mutated before calling render, which will invoke El, unless you extend it to hook it up to a different rendering mechanism (it's quite easy to do so).
+OOP implementation of an HTML element.

 ## ElementAttribute.php

-Element's have an array of these, which are objects containing accessors based on their name (ie. class/id/etc).
+Used in Element.php